×

 What are the schools in Bologna like?

 "The International School of Bologna (ISB) is one of the best international schools in Bologna.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 ISB offers a rigorous academic program that is based on the International Baccalaureate (IB) curriculum, and is accredited by the Council of International Schools (CIS).
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The Bilingual School of Bologna (BSB) is another excellent international school in Bologna, Italy.
 It is a private, co-educational day school offering a bilingual curriculum for students from pre-kindergarten to grade 12.
 BSB offers a rigorous academic program that is based on the Italian National Curriculum and the International Baccalaureate (IB) curriculum, and is accredited by the Council of International Schools (CIS).
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The British School of Bologna (BSB) is a third excellent international school in Bologna, Italy.
 It is an independent, co-educational day school offering a British-style curriculum for students from pre-kindergarten to grade 12.
 BSB offers a rigorous academic program that is based on the National Curriculum of England and Wales, and is accredited by the Council of International Schools (CIS).
-The school also offers a wide range of extracurricular activities, including sports, music, and art," said one expat in Bologna with children at .
+The school also offers a wide range of extracurricular activities, including sports, music, and art," explained one expat living in Bologna, Italy.

 What are the pros and cons of living in Bologna?